CorbanR/sanctum/README.md

 ## Configuration file structure
 The configuration file is a Hash represented in YAML format with three possible top-level keys: `sanctum`, `vault`, and `sync`.
 * The `sanctum` section sets global defaults.
-  * This section is **NOT** required.
+  * You can choose to set a `transit_key` default under this section, which can be overridden per target
+  * You can choose to set a `secrets_version` default under this section, which can be overridden per target
-* The `vault` section specifies the url, token, and transit_key to the Vault REST API endpoint.
+* The `vault` section specifies the url, token, to the Vault REST API endpoint.
-  * url, token, and transit_key are **required** and can be set here or through environment variables.
+  * url, token are **required** and can be set here or through environment variables.
 * The `sync` section sets the local paths and Vault prefixes you wish to synchronize.
   * At lease one application/target definition is required.
+  * If you have not specified a global `transit_key` in the `sanctum` section you must add the key for each target

+You can get more info by running `sanctum config` and viewing the generated file.

 ## Roadmap
 * <strike>Add vault v2 API support</strike>
 * <strike>Add upgrade option for v2 API</strike>
-* If transit key doesn't exist try to create it(automatically)
-* If secrets mount doesn't exist try to create it(automatically)
 * <strike>Better/more Tests</strike>
+* <strike>Support for multiple transit_keys</strike>
+* <strike>Support for global secrets_version</strike>
 * Built in Backup features
 * Performance optimizations
 * Reorganize/cleanup code(add adapters, etc)